rax-incubate/gcp-mc-demo/README.md

   kubectl get nodes
   ```

   - (Optional) - If you are doing this using a private Git repo you will need to provide secrets for authentication, perform the following steps.

        - Get your GH PAT TOKEN from Github.
 See https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens for details

-       - Setup Kubernetes secrets
+       - Setup Kubernetes secrets.

        ```
        export GH_USERNAME=<your GH USER>